paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 [For termination, effective May 15, 2000, of reporting provisions in section 109(b) of Pub.
 L. 97–241, set out above, see section 3003 of Pub.
 L. 104–66, as amended, set out as a note under [section 1113 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim), Money and Finance, and page 130 of House Document No. 103–7.]

-<a id="section-262a"></a>
+<a id="section-262"></a>
-## § 262a.
-Prohibition against disclosure of information or knowledge
+## § 262.
+Amendments to constitution of Organization involving new obligations

-In adopting this subchapter, it is the understanding of the Congress that the constitution of the Organization does not require, nor does this subchapter authorize, the disclosure of any information or knowledge in any case in which such disclosure is prohibited by any law of the United States.
+Unless Congress by law authorizes such action, neither the President nor any person or agency shall on behalf of the United States approve any amendment under article XIII of the constitution of the Organization involving any new obligation for the United States.

 ### Statutory Notes

 #### References in Text
-The constitution of the Organization, referred to in text, is the constitution of the United Nations Educational, Scientific, and Cultural Organization, which is set out as a note under [section 287m of this title](./chapter-007-international-bureaus-congresses-etc.md#section-287m).
+Article XIII of the constitution of the Organization, referred to in text, is article XIII of the constitution of the United Nations Educational, Scientific, and Cultural Organization, which is set out as a note under [section 287m of this title](./chapter-007-international-bureaus-congresses-etc.md#section-287m).

-<a id="section-262b"></a>
+<a id="section-262a"></a>
-## § 262b.
+## § 262a.
 “International organization” defined; authority of President

 For the purposes of this subchapter, the term “international organization” means a public international organization in which the United States participates pursuant to any treaty or under the authority of any Act of Congress authorizing such participation or making an appropriation for such participation, and which shall have been designated by the President through appropriate Executive order as being entitled to enjoy the privileges, exemptions, and immunities provided in this subchapter.
 The President shall be authorized, in the light of the functions performed by any such international organization, by appropriate Executive order to withhold or withdraw from any such organization or its officers or employees any of the privileges, exemptions, and immunities provided for in this subchapter (including the amendments made by this subchapter) or to condition or limit the enjoyment by any such organization or its officers or employees of any such privilege, exemption, or immunity.
 The President shall be authorized, if in his judgment such action should be justified by reason of the abuse by an international organization or its officers and employees of the privileges, exemptions, and immunities provided in this subchapter or for any other reason, at any time to revoke the designation of any international organization under this section, whereupon the international organization in question shall cease to be classed as an international organization for the purposes of this subchapter.